-Moldflow analysis is a frequently used term in the injection molding industry but is often poorly misunderstood.
-The process utilizes a sophisticated computer program to predict the flow of plastic during all phases of the injection molding process, including flow, pack, and cooling.
-There are different levels of analytical software that are available; selecting the right one for your project (and interpreting it correctly) is critical for success.
+Moldflow analysis is a frequently used term in the injection molding industry but it is often poorly understood.
+The process uses a sophisticated computer program to analyze and predict the flow and cooling of plastic during all phases of the injection molding process.
+Since there are different levels of analytical software available, selecting the right one for your project is as important as interpreting the data for successful results.

 Undertaking moldflow simulation and analysis during the design phase ensures higher-quality parts and optimizes cycle times and reduces the number of tooling trials.
 The level of analysis required depends on the complexity of the part and desired outcomes.

 The most basic level of moldflow analysis includes a simulation of the fill and packing phases.
 This helps optimize gate location, gate sizes, balance runners and process conditions.

 More advanced simulations compare runner systems, mold temperatures and can even predict fiber orientation.
 They provide critical information for predictions regarding more complex parts and processes, and help engineers properly gauge:

 - Shrink which is unavoidable in plastic, and generally occurs because of material structure (for example, semi-crystalline or amorphous), packing pressure and wall thickness.
 Engineers must be able to accurately estimate shrinkage to properly size the mold.